You stare at the blank screen, and the cursor blinks back. You start to wonder if it's not gently mocking you.

 What is an SEO proposal?

-An SEO proposal shows potential clients how you can improve the visibility of their website in these search engine results.
-Customized SEO solutions highlight your approach, strategies, and the unique value you bring to their online presence.
+An SEO proposal is your pitch that shows potential clients how you can improve the visibility of their website in search engine results with your SEO services.
+SEO proposals include customized SEO solutions that highlight your approach, strategies, and the unique value you’ll bring to grow clients’ organic channels.

 But it's not just about listing services and quoting prices.
 It's your chance to tell a compelling story about taking the company's website from an unseen position in search results to a standout page.
 It clearly explains how you're going to make their website stand out to both the search engine's algorithms and the target audience.